 Adding further importance of the area, the Coorong and the Lower Lakes is one of Australia

 ’s most significant wetlands and because of its Waterbird habitats as designated a Wetland of International Importance under the Ramsar Convention in 1985.
-Migratory birds fly from as far as Alaska, Northern China and Siberia
+Migratory birds fly from as far as Alaska, Northern China and Siberia to breed.

 The Formation of the Coorong